s-y-chen/HHbbgg/notebook/ML/README.md

 Sequential_DNN_2018.ipynb: The DNN with 2018 samples that include the additional training variables of the DeepCSV b-tagging score but not the leading object pt to diobject pt ratios.

-Sequential_DNN_2018.ipynb: The DNN with 2018 samples that includes the leading objet pt to diobject mass ratios in the training variables.
-This is also the notebook in which I have been trying to convert the DNN results and variables of the test set to a Root tree.
+Sequential_DNN_2018_mass.ipynb: The DNN with 2018 samples that includes the leading objet pt to diobject mass ratios in the training variables.
+This is also the notebook in which I have been trying to convert the DNN results and variables of the test set to a Root tree, which is now working.

 Sequential_DNN_combine.ipynb: The DNN with 2018 samples where I tried to combine some of the backgrounds together into one large background.